What Are the Disadvantages of Cedar Siding? 7 Real Problems

 4. Susceptibility to Insects

 While cedar's natural oils repel insects initially, that protection fades as the wood ages.
-In Minnesota, the main concerns are:
+In Minnesota, the main concerns are carpenter ants (they'll nest in softened, moisture-damaged areas), woodpeckers (they'll drill into cedar siding looking for insects), and termites (less common in Minnesota but still a risk).

 5. Splitting, Cracking, and Warping

 Cedar is a softwood that moves significantly with moisture changes.
-In Minnesota, where we go from bone-dry winter air to humid summers, cedar boards can:
+In Minnesota, where we go from bone-dry winter air to humid summers, cedar boards can cup and warp, split along the grain at nail points, and check from UV exposure.
+Engineered products like LP SmartSide resist these issues because the wood fibers are treated and bonded under pressure.

 6. Inconsistent Quality

 Not all cedar is created equal.
-The tight-grained, old-growth western red cedar that built cedar's reputation is increasingly scarce and expensive.
 Much of what's sold today is faster-grown plantation cedar with wider grain, lower oil content, and reduced durability.
-Unless you're specifying (and paying for) premium clear-grade cedar, the product you get may not perform like the cedar your neighbor installed 30 years ago.
+Unless you're specifying premium clear-grade cedar, the product you get may not perform like cedar installed 30 years ago.

 7. Environmental and Sustainability Concerns